 (a) Paid Parental Leave.
 No more than once in the course of a faculty member's employment at the University, and upon completion of the following conditions, a faculty member shall be granted, upon request, a paid parental leave not to exceed six (6) months, within a year from when the faculty member becomes a biological parent or a child is placed in the faculty member's home for purposes of adoption by the faculty member.
 Paid parental leave will not be granted to two faculty members for the same birth or adoption.
-This benefit applies only to faculty members who are paid by E&G funds.
+Contract and grant funded faculty members shall be eligible to the extent that such program benefits are permitted by the terms of the contract or grant and the rules of the funding agency, and adequate funds are available for this purpose in the contract or grant.

 (1) Commitment to Reimbursement.
 A faculty member who utilizes this benefit and is eligible for a leave payout upon separation, or upon transfer from an annual leave contract to a non-annual leave accruing contract, shall have the hours utilized in parental leave deducted from his or her gross total accrued leave balance, applying sick leave first.
 With the exception of section 17.7(a)(2) below, a faculty member whose sick and/or annual leave balance is insufficient to cover the amount of parental leave utilized shall not be responsible for repayment.

 (2) Commitment to Return.
 The faculty member must agree in writing to return to University employment for at least one (1) academic year following participation in the program.
 A faculty member who fails to fulfill this commitment shall be responsible for repayment of the portion of the parental leave utilized in excess of his or her leave balance.
 Agreements to the contrary must be reduced to writing.